MattiaPrimavera/PearForm/README.md

 }
 ```

-The `FormView` takes care of **Fields**
-- instanciation
-- validation
-- prefill
-- result collect
+Once clicked on the declared validation button, the `FormView` iterates on the **Fields list**, and

-by iterating on the **Fields** list and delegating each field of the same action (`FormView` asks every **Field** to validate and sums up validation results).
+iterates on the **Fields** list to ask each one of them if its input is valid in to globally validate the form.
+If the validation phase ends with success, a **Bundle result** with the keys specified in the construction face is collected and passed to the **onSuccess** callback, otherwise the **onError** callback get executed.

 This design gives the developer extreme flexibility since the FormView being a LinearLayout means not only we can use all its attributes but also manipulate every field as a simple android view.
 By defining your own set of Fields, you won't have to rewrite the same boilerplate code for all new forms, and code reuse makes sure the UI is consistent.

-`PearForm` is more correctly a `Framework`, since it forces the developer to use the same `Frame` and reuse `Components` in every form creation, still providing for full customization, simply adding a new component.
-If you like already existing components, you may just wanna **extend** their **IField** functionnalities and keep the rest of the widget code.
+`PearForm` is a `Framework`, since it forces the developer to use the same `Frame` and reuse `Components` in every form creation.
+It provides great flexibility for customization, simply by adding a new component.
+If you like already existing components, you may just wanna **extend** their **IFieldValidator** implementation and keep the rest of the widget as it is.

 To clearify Form creation code, I chose using the **Builder Pattern** within the `FormView`, in order to achieve a simple "declarative" creation.